-It’s never spelled out but Bella presumably has OCD.
+It’s never explicitly mentioned but Bella has OCD.
 Food is kept in neat piles on her plate, perfectly placed to create brightly coloured pictures; toothbrushes are lined up in vases like a pretty art installation.
 Cupboards contain a few tins of food, lined up by type, labels all facing the right way – “food prison” Vernon (Andrew Scott) calls it.

 Her front door has several locks but she’s usually late for work as she spends so long pulling on the doorknob and letterbox to ensure the flat is properly secured before she can leave her doorstep.

 It’s actually rather heartbreaking to watch as I used to do exactly the same before I left for work, until for some reason, during my first pregnancy, I stopped.
-I also stopped switching the stove off at the wall.
-Stopped moving the iron across the room which I used to do in case – what?
-In case the electricity jumped from the socket to the plug lying nearby on the carpet?
-Stopped taking my hair straighteners with me in my bag because I was too scared to leave them behind in case I’d accidentally left them on.
+I also stopped switching the stove off at the wall, and stopped taking my hair straighteners with me in my bag because I was too scared to leave them behind in case I’d accidentally left them on.
 All of this to ensure the house didn’t burn down.
 (I’ve never met an OCD sufferer who has faith in thermostats, or locksmiths.)